PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-05 07:12:39
+Last updated: 2024-04-05 07:13:13
-Random Quote: "Crutch down and bend over a little bit."
-Barney: "Wow, It took five shots of tequila to have you in that position." - Barney Stinson
+Random Quote: He climbed onto his throne over the corpses of children, though I will grant you he was no Joffrey.  -  Arianne Martell